 Has trekking around Portland worn holes in your shoes?
 Head to these tax-free footwear staples and you’ll be back to exploring in no time!

 Follow our itinerary to find 10 terrific shops offering high-quality fashions with Northwest flair within a few walkable blocks in downtown Portland.

 Downtown Portland boasts a wide array of shopping options, from major national and international retailers to locally owned boutiques and specialty shops.

 Pearl District Shopping

 The walkable Pearl District houses national retailers and local favorites, from a vast independent bookstore to stylish boutiques.

 The largest mall in the state houses more than 150 stores, a 10-screen movie theater and an indoor ice rink.
 Located near the Oregon Convention Center, Lloyd Center is easily accessed from downtown via MAX light rail.

 If you’re “so over” the traditional mall format, 811 E. Burnside St. in the Central Eastside is just what the doctor ordered.
-This indie mall of sorts is home to several local apparel shops and accessory designers like Haunt, plus a good selection of vintage threads.
+This indie mall of sorts is home to several local apparel shops and accessory designers, plus a good selection of vintage threads.

 Just 30 minutes south of Portland directly off of Interstate 5, Woodburn Premium Outlets is the largest tax-free outlet in the West.
 Pull in for sought-after style from more than 100 stores like Columbia Sportswear, Adidas and Banana Republic, often at deep discounts.